Do you use a bullet journal key?. They can be great for people who keep track of numerous things and for those who are new to bullet journaling.

 Cons: While it’s great for tracking multiple things it’s not so great for those who don’t want to track tons of different things.
 You can still use this key for minimal tracking but I find it to be a little more time-consuming.

-Pros: It’s simple to use and you can assign colors to different categories or different people in your family.
+Pros: It’s simple to use and you can assign colors to different categories or a different member of your family.

 Small Flap Key